 Advice for Employees

-If you are confronted with a severance package which seems less than adequate, it is important to seek legal advice, which is tax-deductible when it pertains to employment matters.
-A lawyer can evaluate the package and provide you with advice as to what you would be entitled to.
+If you are confronted with a severance package that seems less than adequate, it is important to seek legal advice, which is tax-deductible when it pertains to employment matters.
+An employment lawyer can evaluate the package and provide you with advice as to what you would be entitled to.